 Boozy (bottomless) brunch was born in New York City, and more precisely in East Village.
 Although I cannot back this fact up, the concentration of bottomless brunch venues in East Village proves the point.
 The concept is simple: for a fixed price, you get an entree and an hour or two of unlimited Mimosas, Bellini’s or Bloody Mary’s.
 The challenge lies in finding the place that refills your glass before it’s empty – with a smile.

 Fuel up: with boozy brunch, of course.
-These three East Village venues guarantee a weekend of bottomless fun:
+These two East Village venues guarantee bottomless fun on each of the weekend:

 Greenwich Village